isomerpages/nlb-eyeonasia/events/upcoming-events/_posts/2020-06-25-july-event.md

 **Wednesday, 8 July 2020**

-**5.00 pm – 6.00 pm**
+**5.00 pm – 6.00 pm (Singapore Time)**

 **Online Event - Register <a href="https://www.eventbrite.com/e/post-covid-19-future-the-new-norm-of-doing-business-in-china-registration-110919093996">here</a>**

 Navigating with you the shift of growth opportunities to Asia.

 Find out more at <https://www.eyeonasia.sg>

 This programme is co-organised with <a href="https://www.osg.sg/">OSG Youth Alliance</a>.